The #1 Tip to Prevent Back Pain

 - Lowering your hips as you bend

 Most people will bend their back while lowering their upper body down to a lower level.
-Although doing this can seem very practical and is rarely a problem if you don’t have back pain, this is very risky.
+Although doing this can seem very practical and may not hurt you, it is very risky.

 Moving this way can easily cause you to develop back spasms.
-If done repeatedly, without balance, control and with excess weight, you’ll risk chronically suffering from lower back pain.
+If done repeatedly, without balance, control and with excess weight, you’ll risk chronically suffering.